ashwinikrishnajirao/Al-Powered-Art-Restoration/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests with detailed descriptions of the changes.

-## License
-This project is licensed under the MIT License.

 ## Acknowledgements
 We would like to thank the contributors of TensorFlow, PyTorch, Keras, OpenCV, scikit-image, and other open-source projects that made this work possible.
 Additionally, we extend our gratitude to museums, galleries, and archives for providing high-resolution scans and images of artworks for research purposes.

-## Contact
-For questions or feedback, please contact [your email address].